 - Check chassis component for damage.

-- Clean the dust boots of the fork legs. (
+- Bleed the fork legs. (

 p.
 12)

-- Bleed the fork legs. (□ p.
-12)

 - Check all screw connections to ensure that they are tight.

-7.1 Additional information
+6.1 Additional information

 Any further work that results from the required work or from the recommended work must be ordered separately and can be invoiced separately.